 Hyatt Regency London - The Churchill

-Enjoy a luxurious stay at 5-star One Aldwych, which is an excellent choice for an accessible visit to London.
+Enjoy a luxurious stay at five-star One Aldwych, an excellent choice for an accessible visit to London.
 This hotel near Covent Garden offers six accessible rooms with wide doors for wheelchair users, as well as a low-level bath and sink basin, grab rails and emergency alarms.
 You can also find braille printing in lifts, and an induction loop at reception.
 If you’re looking to unwind during your trip to London, the hotel also has a chlorine-free swimming pool with soothing underwater music, a 24-hour fitness centre and a wide range of relaxing spa treatments.

 Holiday Inn London - Kensington Forum

-Plan a wallet-friendly visit at Holiday Inn London - Kensington Forum, where you’ll be a short journey away from some of London’s top museums, including the Science Museum, Natural History Museum and The V&A. Guests can take their pick from eight accessible hotel rooms, equipped with low-level baths, auxiliary aids and high-speed wifi perfect for sharing holiday snaps with friends.
-Other facilities at the 4-star hotel include an in-room ceiling hoist on request, a specialised pillow menu, free disabled parking and 24-hour room service.
+Plan a wallet-friendly visit at Holiday Inn London - Kensington Forum, where you’ll be a short journey away from some of London’s top museums, including the Science Museum, the Natural History Museum and the V&A. Guests can take their pick from eight accessible hotel rooms, equipped with low-level baths, auxiliary aids and high-speed wifi perfect for sharing holiday snaps with friends.
+Other facilities at the four-star hotel include an in-room ceiling hoist on request, a specialised pillow menu, free disabled parking and 24-hour room service.

 Copthorne Tara Hotel London Kensington

 Enjoy a tranquil stay in leafy Kensington at the Copthorne Tara Hotel London Kensington, close to a range of top London attractions such as the Design Museum, Kensington Palace and Kensington Gardens.
-The hotel has 10 rooms designed for accessibility located on the mezzanine level, which have adjoining rooms available for family, friends and carers.
+The hotel has 10 rooms designed for accessibility located on the mezzanine level, with adjoining rooms available for family, friends and carers.
 Each room features power-assisted doors, a spacious design for wheelchair users and an accessible bathroom.